greenm01/ec4x/docs/ec4x_specs.md

 3. Find the Raider's CLK in the Raider Detection Table.
 4. Find the ELI rating along the top.
 5. Roll a 1D20; add the calculated modifier (explained below).
-6. If the total is greater than the number indexed, the cloaked fleet is detected.
+6. If the total is greater than the number indexed, the cloaked fleet is detected (stop).
 7. Goto step 2 until all CLK fleets have been tested; otherwise Goto 1.

 **Raider Detection Table**